 "The Santa Fe Institute Complex Systems Summer School (CSSS) is world class.
 Combining the latest thinking from world leading scientists, true multidisciplinary perspectives, and the passion from 50 or more of the best and brightest attendees is inspiring.
 With the diversity of people, country representation and perspectives, breakthrough research was established in a wide range of new areas.
 I commend the program to those that are not satisfied with the status quo, those that want to break new ground, and those who are the future leaders in their fields.” - Matthew Ayres, CSSS Cohort 2014; Managing Director, Growth and Innovation Asia Pacific.

-Student and Academic Rate: Tuition for the program is $3,500 and is inclusive of participation, course materials, accommodations and meals.
+Student and Academic Rate: Tuition for the program is not yet determined.
+It will be inclusive of participation, course materials, accommodations and meals.
 Students are responsible for their travel costs.
 For students seeking departmental funding to attend the school, supporting materials are available from SFI.

 Corporate Rate: Tuition for the program is $5,000 and is inclusive of participation, course materials, accommodations and meals.
 Please contact firstname.lastname@example.org for more information on how to attend as a corporate participant.